This post contains affiliate links. Please read my disclosure policy to learn more.

 If you do purchase a large block of string cheese, it can also be frozen but the process is a bit more time-consuming.

-With large blocks of string cheese, you have several options.
-You could choose to freeze the block whole or slice it up then freeze in individual pieces.
+With large blocks of cheese, you have several options.
+You could choose to freeze the block whole or slice it up and then freeze it into individual pieces.

-Either way, you need to wrap the string cheese in a double layer of plastic wrap making sure to squeeze out all the air.
+Either way, you need to wrap the string cheese portions in a layer of plastic wrap or aluminum foil making sure to get out all the air then place the wrapped cheese in a plastic or reusable freezer bag.

-After double-wrapping your string cheese, you want to be sure to date it the day it was frozen.
+After double-wrapping your string cheese portions, you want to be sure to date it the day it was frozen.

-To preserve the best quality, thaw, and consume your string cheese within two months of freezing.
+To preserve the best quality, thaw, and consume your string cheese within two to three months of freezing.

-But, if it gets buried and you don’t find it until months later, it will still be safe to eat but the quality may not be as good.
+But if your string cheese gets buried and you don’t find it until months later, it will still be safe to eat but the quality may not be as good as it may have suffered freezer burn or undergone texture changes.

-The best way to thaw string cheese is in the refrigerator or in your lunch box.
+String cheese is best thawed in the refrigerator or in your lunch box.

 Depending on what time you will eat lunch, you may be able to pull the string cheese from the freezer in the morning and have it thawed in your lunch box by lunchtime.

 You will need to experiment to see if this works for you.
-If it doesn’t, pull the string cheese out of the freezer the night before you need it.
+If your string cheese doesn’t thaw by lunchtime then defrost it overnight in the fridge.

 No, freezing string cheese does not lower its nutritional value.